How Long Do Newspaper Articles Stay Online?

 For help cleaning up your online image, contact us today at 844-745-6673.

-Businesses and professionals in 2023 find themselves in different situations than those before the internet.
+Businesses and professionals in 2023 find themselves in different situations than before the internet.

 When a negative newspaper article was released in the past, it’d circulate for one or two months, maximum.
 Then, it would likely be forgotten by the general public.

-If you’re hoping that negative news articles are removed from the web in a year, or when they’re dated and no longer relevant, you’ll be disappointed.
+If you’re hoping that negative news articles will be removed from the web in a year or when they’re dated and no longer relevant, you’ll be disappointed.
 The hard truth is that if the story generates enough interest, it can stay online forever.

 This happens for several reasons:

 First, a page that performs well for a news site makes that company money.
-And if a negative article is getting views, the publisher has no reason to remove it from circulation.
+If a negative article gets views, the publisher has no reason to remove it from circulation.

 Second, news articles are reposted on other sites all the time.
 This means that even if the original site removes the post, it’s likely still out there.